 Market makers are financial institutions that have an obligation to continually quote bid and ask prices for a given security and be ready and able to buy or sell at those publicly quoted prices.
 Of course, if the market maker does not want to trade in a particular security, it will not quote a good price.
-Market makers in equities in the UK may elect which securities they wish to trade in, but GEMMs must deal in all gilt issues, or none at all.
+Market makers in equities in the UK may elect which securities they wish to trade in.